tomtyiu/Safety-Alignment-AI-benchmark/README.md

 ## Safety-Alignment-AI-benchmark
-This is safety alignment AI benchmark
+This is safety alignment AI benchmark.

 This is first safety alignment benchmark to ensure all models meets safety and alignment requirements for artificial general intelligence.
 Superalignment will be future to this benchmark.

 Datasets will include: